FairPlay: iTunes Store DRM changes

 In April 2007, Apple and the record label EMI announced that iTunes Store would begin offering, as an additional higher purchasing option, tracks from EMI's catalog encoded as 256 kbit/s AAC without FairPlay or any other DRM.
 In January 2009, Apple announced that the entire iTunes Store music catalog would become available in the higher-quality, DRM-free format, after reaching agreements with all the major record labels as well as "thousands of independent labels".
 Apple Music, Apple's subscription-based music streaming service launched on June 30, 2015, uses the DRM technology.

 FairPlay Streaming

-FairPlay Streaming (FPS) is a DRM technology that protects video transferred over HTTP Live Streaming (HLS) on iOS devices, in Apple TV, and in Safari on macOS.
+FairPlay Streaming (FPS) protects video transferred over HTTP Live Streaming (HLS) on iOS devices, in Apple TV, and in Safari on macOS.
 The content provider's server first delivers video to the client application encrypted with the content key using the AES cipher.
 The application then requests a session key from the device's FairPlay module.
 The session key is a randomly generated nonce which is RSA encrypted with the provider's public key and delivered to the provider's server.
 The provider's server encrypts the content key using the session key and delivers it to the FairPlay module, which decrypts it and uses it to decrypt the content for playback.

 On iOS and Apple TV, the session key handling and content decryption is done in the kernel, while on macOS it is done using Safari's FairPlay Content Decryption Module.

+Books

+Apps

+Apps downloaded from the App Store are protected and code signed using a variant of FairPlay DRM for apps.
+FairPlay DRM creates a public/private key pair when a device is registered with an iCloud account, and encrypting app encryption keys using the "public" key (which is kept on Apple's servers) in order to decrypt them on the device using the "private" key.

+Problems

+In July 2012, an issue with the creation of FairPlay-protected apps caused binaries to become corrupt and stop working.

+A flaw allowing a form of man-in-the-middle attack can be used to install arbitrary software packages (including malicious ones) when an iOS device is connected to a computer.